nicbravo/nicbravo.github.io/index.md

 	* Especially: trans women, gay people, BIPOC folks
 	* But if you've got more money than me you should pay me
 	* hmu [nic@nicbravo.com](mailto:nic@nicbravo.com)
+* Please install software updates and back up your files.